Lixquid/garmin-lxcalculator/README.md

 - Physical button based shortcuts
 - Automatically saving history for recall
 - Trigonometry functions: sin, cos, tan, asin, acos, atan, pi, e, ln, log
+  - With support for degrees, radians, and gradians
+- Memory that can be set, recalled, and added to
+- Unit conversions between physical units; convert metres to yards, litres to pints, celsius to fahrenheit, and more!
+- Useful shortcuts for quick actions:
+  - Press START or tap the answer box to quickly get the answer
+  - Long hold on `DEL` to delete the current input

 ## How to Use